mirta-com/contentful-action/README.md

 ## How it works

-If `TARGET_ENV_ID` is set, then the migration will run on the target environment: in case the target environment does not exist, it will be create; no aliases will be moved.
+If `TARGET_ENV_ID` is set, then the migration will run on the target environment: the environment must already exists; no aliases will be moved.

 If `TARGET_ENV_ID` is not set, then: